 Ignition tastes great!
 Well, I haven’t tasted it by itself, only with the protein powder I drink after my workout.
 When added to the protein, it makes the protein shake a little sweeter, which in my opinion is never a bad thing.

 You probably wouldn’t care to drink it by itself, it may taste a lot like sugar water.

+I take Ignition according to directions – 1/2 scoop for women and 1 full scoop for men.
 There have been workouts when I knew my muscles worked, but not as hard as other times, and in those cases, I only added 1/4 scoop.